JuliaAI/DataScienceTutorials.jl/assets/literate/EX-crabs-xgb.md

 xgbm = machine(xgb, X, y)
 ```

-we will tune it varying the number of rounds used and generate a learning curve
+We will tune it varying the number of rounds used and generate a learning curve

 ```julia:ex6
 r = range(xgb, :num_round, lower=10, upper=500)